-People's wellbeing is enhanced by staying in an environment that is clean, safe, and adapted to their needs.
-Parc Newydd is a one-story building, located next to a supermarket, near Pontyclun.
+People's wellbeing is enhanced by living in an environment that is clean, safe, and adapted to their needs.
+Pentre House is a three-story building, located centrally in the village of Pentre.
 The home is clean, tidy, and free from malodours.
-Visitors are required to sign in before entry.
+The home is secure from unauthorised access, with visitors required to sign in before entry.
+A stairlift and lift are in place for access between levels.
 Bedrooms viewed are of a good size and comfortable, many with ensuite toilet facilities.
 Rooms are individualised to people's tastes and contain photos, decorations, and keepsakes, which promote a feeling of belonging.
-The service has a large lounge area, where people can choose to spend their time.
+The service has three lounge areas, where people can choose to spend their time, and a visitors' lounge.
 There were sufficient toilet and bathing facilities available at the home.
 A large dining area is located next to the kitchen, where people have meals.
-Communal areas are tidy and uncluttered.
-The kitchen facilities are appropriate for the home and achieved a Food Hygiene Rating of 4.
-Communal areas and bedrooms are situated around either a central courtyard or have views onto the surrounding gardens.
-There are dedicated rooms, such as for hairdressing, medicines or treatments, quiet areas, staff rooms, and for confidential conversations.
-The courtyard provides a garden area for people to use and has greenery, garden features, and sheltered seating.
-All parts are accessible with a wheelchair.
-Part of the home is undergoing refurbishment in readiness for a proposal to become a reablement unit.
+Communal areas are tidy, homely, and uncluttered.
+The kitchen facilities are appropriate for the home has seating and is available for people to use.
+There is evidence of considerable effort to decorate and improve the environment of the home.

-The service takes measures to ensure the home environment is safe.
+The home environment is safe.
 Substances hazardous to health are stored in cupboards, in line with Control of Substances Hazardous to Health (COSHH) regulations.
 There are fitted window restrictors in all bedrooms and bathrooms viewed.
 We saw fire exits were clear of clutter and obstructions.
 There were no obvious trip hazards.
 Daily cleaning and laundry duties were being maintained.
 There is a maintenance person in place.
 Maintenance records confirm the routine testing of utilities.
 The auditing and servicing of equipment is up to date and fire safety tests and drills are completed.
 Personal evacuation plans are in place, so staff understand the level of support people require in the event of an emergency.